What Does a Sheet Metal Mechanic Do?

 - How well do you work under pressure?

-- What is the most difficult aspect of being a metal mechanic?
+- What is the most difficult aspect of being a sheet metal mechanic?

 - What type of training would help you better succeed in your role?